Abdominoplasty - Tummy Tuck Surgery

 • Have lost weight and want to complete their aesthetic transformation

-• Want to repair damaged abdominal muscles
+• Want to repair stretched and bulging abdominal muscles

 • Have stretch marks or abdominal scars they want to eliminate

-• Don't smoke, or are willing to quit smoking two to three months before the procedure, as well as throughout recovery.
+• Don't smoke, or are willing to quit smoking two months before the procedure, as well as throughout recovery.
 Nicotine constricts small blood vessels and restricts blood supply to tissue that is vital for your healing process.
 Nicotine also increases your risk of developing an infection or other complications.

-Tummy Tuck Before and After
+Tummy Tuck Before And After

 Tummy Tuck After Weight Loss